kglw-dot-net/phase1/setlists/_posts/2023-03-09-den-gra-hal-copenhagen.md

 #### Notes

 This show is currently in progress.
 Slow Jam 1 featured Sense teases.
 Sense featured Sadie Sorceress teases.
 Ice V contained a Sense tease.
 Ambergris was introduced as 'Joey's porno song' and featured an atypical jammy intro while Joey riffed lyrics about wanting to see Cook watch Netflix naked.
-The Dripping Tap featured Hot Water teases with the lyrics changed to 'Time to party', and 'Everybody wants to party'.
+The Dripping Tap featured Hot Water teases with the lyrics changed to 'Time to party', and 'Everybody wants to party', and a Cellophane tease.